ThingSet/thingset.github.io/docs/spec/v0.5/appl_binary_mode.md

        82                                   # CBOR array (2 elements)
           FA 414E6666                       # CBOR float: 12.9
           FA C048F5C3                       # CBOR float: -3.14

+**Example 7:** Retrieve number of records in `Log`

+If the endpoint is an array of records, fetching `undefined` for discovery returns the number of elements in the array (i.e. number of records) instead of the names or IDs as in case of groups as endpoint.

+    Request:
+    05                                      # FETCH
+       08                                   # CBOR uint: 0x08 (parent ID)
+       F7                                   # CBOR undefined as a wildcard

+    Response:
+    85                                      # Content.
+       02                                   # CBOR uint: 0x02 (2 elements)

+**Example 8:** Retrieve first record in `Log`

+Records are always returned as key/value maps, similar to GET requests for groups.

+    Request:
+    05                                      # FETCH
+       08                                   # CBOR uint: 0x08 (parent ID)
+       00                                   # CBOR uint: 0x00 (index)

+    Response:
+    85                                      # Content.
+       A2                                   # CBOR map (2 elements)
+          18 70                             # CBOR uint: 0x70 (object ID)
+          1A 1B7561E0                       # CBOR uint: 460677600
+          18 71                             # CBOR uint: 0x71 (object ID)
+          19 0100                           # CBOR uint: 256

+**Example 9:** Attempt to retrieve a single item from a record in `Log`

+As there can be multiple instances of the same record sharing the same IDs for their items, it's not possible to query a record item by ID.

+    Request:
+    05                                      # FETCH
+       00                                   # CBOR uint: 0x00 (root ID)
+       82                                   # CBOR array (2 elements)
+          18 70                             # CBOR uint: 0x70 (object ID)

+    Response:
+    A4                                      # Not Found.

 ## Update data